bjankord/Media-Query-Sync/README.md

-# Active-Media-Query
+# Media-Query-Sync

-A cross-browser solution for determining the active media query
+A cross-browser solution for syncing Javascript functionality with CSS media queries

 [Read more about this technique here](http://goo.gl/ggnlJ)